Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Games

 A subset $J$ of cardinality $|J| = 2k+1$ forms a \emph{subgame} when the restriction $\Gamma|J$ is Eulerian, i.e. for each $i \in J$, $\Gamma(i) \cap J$ has cardinality $k$.

-A 3-cycle is a subgame of size $3$ .
-If three vertices do not form a 3-cycle then they form what we will call a \emph{straddle} .
-Among the three, one vertex has zero outputs, one has one output and the third has two outputs.
-That is, the score vector for a straddle is $(0,1,2)$ and so a straddle is just an order on three vertices.
+A $3$-cycle is a subgame of size $3$.
+If three vertices do not form a $3$-cycle, then they form a $3$-order, i.e. an order on the three vertices with score vector $(0,1,2)$.

-Of course, any 3-cycle, i.e. any game of size $3$, is isomorphic to the original Rock-Paper-Scissors game.
+Of course, any $3$-cycle, i.e. any game of size $3$, is isomorphic to the original Rock-Paper-Scissors game.
 The same uniqueness holds for $5$.

 \begin{theo} Up to isomorphism there is one game $\Gamma$ of size $5$. \end{theo}

 \begin{proof} Choose any vertex and label it $0$.
 The pair of outpoints $\Gamma(0)$ form an edge which we label $1$ and $2$ with $1 \to 2$.
 The input pair $\Gamma^{-1}(0)$ we label $3$ and $4$ with $3 \to 4$.
 The remaining directions are now determined.
 We began with $3, 4 \to 0 \to 1,2 $ \begin{itemize} \item $ 0,1 \to 2 \quad \Rightarrow \quad 2 \to 3, 4$. \item $3 \to 0,4 \quad \Rightarrow \quad 1, 2 \to 3$. \item $2,3 \to 4 \quad \Rightarrow \quad 4 \to 0,1$. \item $1 \to 2,3\quad \Rightarrow \quad 0,4 \to 1$. \end{itemize} We can diagram the result.